frainfreeze/studying/home/readme.txt

-    [x] - The Subtle Art of Not Giving a F*ck: A Counterintuitive Approach to Living a Good Life [x] - The Paradox of Choice - Why More is Less - by Barry Schwartz (when faced with many options) [ ] - Mindset by Carol Dweck (on growth vs fixed mindset) [ ] - How to Talk to Anyone - by Leil Lowndes (conversational people skills) [ ] - The Compound Effect (self help)
+    [x] - The Subtle Art of Not Giving a F*ck: A Counterintuitive Approach to Living a Good Life [x] - The Paradox of Choice - Why More is Less - by Barry Schwartz (when faced with many options) [ ] - Mindset by Carol Dweck (on growth vs fixed mindset) [ ] - Mastery by Robert Greene
+    [ ] - The Millionaire Fastlane: Crack the Code to Wealth and Live Rich for a Lifetime!
+    [ ] - How to Get Rich - by Felix Dennis (honest thoughts from a filthy rich bastard) [ ] - How to Talk to Anyone - by Leil Lowndes (conversational people skills) [ ] - The Compound Effect (self help)
     [ ] - The War of Art - by Steven Pressfield (on following passion?)